 We’ll start with the what (or perhaps the who).
 Whether you call them universal associates, universal tellers, or universal bankers, this role is best defined as an employee that can handle just about every type of transaction in the branch.
 Instead of specializing, a UA’s lack of specialization is precisely what makes them special.

-The UA role can vary from branch to branch, but the job responsibilities remain similar in the course of a day, a typical universal banker will provide customer service, greet clients, process basic transactions, open and close new accounts, and even process loan applications.
-And regardless of the task or transaction(s) they are completing, they always have one goal: to advise their client.
+The UA role can vary from branch to branch, but the job responsibilities remain similar in the course of a day, a typical universal banker will provide customer service, greet clients, process basic transactions, open and close new accounts, and even process loans applications.
+And regardless of the task or transaction(s), they are completing, they always have one goal: to advise their client.

 When looking at the benefits of this more universal role, there are a ton of them, but when talking about offering a better in-branch experience, there is one benefit especially worth highlighting: the removal of siloed roles allows for one associate to help a client from the minute they enter the branch to the minute they leave, eliminating the cold hand-off and opening the door for a more high-value interaction.
 Shifting from transactional to advisory has never been this easy.